|Peripatus Home Page Travel Page >> Pacific Northwest, December 1998||Updated: 23-Oct-2018|

 By now the depot was bedlam as hordes of fellow escapees fought and gouged and clawed, so – demonstrating rare foresight – we reserved seats.
 Just as well: when the whistle blew it was all shoving and heaving and dealing to your opponent with the old handbag in the knackers.

 We got a seat one back from the front, on the door side … where the overhead lights don’t work.
 Never mind: it was only 1330 so we probably had a good two hours of daylight left.
 To our left was a fellow called Paul who wore a jacket saying “US Navy Diver.”
 I think he must have retired some time ago, because he had a pretty soft outline which one doesn’t normally associate with active military personnel.
 Or perhaps divers are encouraged to keep a layer of insulation about themselves.
 By sitting in the aisle seat, piling up a small mountain of possessions in the window seat, and looking belligerent, Paul managed to secure a double seat for himself; a remarkably selfish feat on such an overcrowded bus.
-He had been to New Zealand.
+He, too, had once visited New Zealand.

 In front of us was an older man with a Russian hat, long hair, bald on top when he removed his hat, beard.
 We got to chatting to him a little later in the trip and found him to be a pleasant fellow.
 Next to him was a young blonde girl – 16 or so – and pretty in that vacant Friends/Melrose Place sort of way that Americans seem to like.
 Her 20-year-old sister and her baby occupied the seat immediately behind the driver.
-The brat was actually quite well-behaved: no wailing or puking or (discernible) shitting.
+The brat was actually quite well-behaved: no wailing or puking or what-have-you.
 Unfortunately we were treated to a steady steam of baby oglers – especially one particularly nauseating little creature – which were a nuisance.
 So, it was in the company of this happy crowd, that we drove off into the night.

 Trees, snow, glimpses of the distant Rockies rising above the low clouds on the horizon.